Robert Nadeau personally studied with Morihei Ueshiba -

 During his years in Japan he received personal instruction from the founder in the spiritual, philosophical and energy aspects of Aikido.

-Robert Nadeau took private lessons from Koichi Tohei that would often turn into small group classes with someone like Seiichi Sugano joining in and Frank Doran when he was visiting.
+Robert Nadeau took private lessons from Koichi Tohei that would often turn into small group classes with Seiichi Sugano joining in and Frank Doran when he was visiting.